Jimmy Uso: Legal issues

 Fatu was arrested on September 29, 2011, in Hillsborough County, Florida and charged with DUI.
 A police officer observed Fatu at around 3 AM EDT driving the wrong way down a one way street.
 The officer pulled Fatu over and gave him a field sobriety test, which Fatu failed.
 Fatu was also given a breathalyzer and blew a .18, twice the legal limit in the state of Florida.
 Fatu was convicted and sentenced to probation.
 On March 13, 2013, Fatu was arrested for violating his probation by driving with a suspended license.

 On February 14, 2019, Fatu was arrested in Detroit, Michigan following a dispute with police officers when he, Joshua, and Trinity Fatu's Dodge Journey rental vehicle were pulled over when driving the wrong way on a one-way street.
 Police claim that when they approached the vehicle, they could smell alcohol from the inside.
 Officers then requested Trinity, the driver, to exit the SUV so that they could speak with her.
 Officers then claimed that Jonathan Fatu, Trinity's spouse, exited the vehicle while officers were speaking to Trinity and removed his shirt, then proceeded to walk towards the officers, prompting one of the officers to pull out his taser.
 The situation was quickly calmed down, however, and Fatu was placed under arrest and charged with disorderly conduct and obstruction of justice.
 In March 2019, it was revealed that Fatu's attorney struck a plea deal with prosecutors, and as per the condition of the agreement, Fatu pleaded no contest to interfering with a government employee and he was ordered to pay a $450 fine.

 In the early morning hours of July 25, 2019, Fatu was again arrested, this time near Pensacola, Florida, and was charged with DUI.
 He was taken into custody and booked into the Escambia County corrections center at approximately 3:00 A.M.
 CDT.
 Fatu was later released from custody on $1,000 bond and was due to appear in court on August 15.
 Fatu was found not guilty by an Escambia county jury on the DUI charge after a trial that concluded on December 18, 2019.

 On July 5, 2021, Fatu was arrested after being pulled over at approximately 10:35 PM CDT in Pensacola.
 Officers claim Fatu ran a red light after they clocked him going 50 in a 35 MPH zone.
 They administered a breathalyzer and Fatu's BAC came back at .202 and .205, well above Florida's legal limit of .08.
 Fatu was booked on a misdemeanor DUI charge along with citations for speeding and running a red light.
 Bond was set at $500.

 Championships and accomplishments

-Jimmy Uso is an 3-time WWE Raw Tag Team Champion and a 5-time WWE SmackDown Tag Team Champion.
+Jimmy Uso is a 4-time World Tag Team Champion and a 5-time WWE SmackDown Tag Team Champion.